 Other artists that he financed or helped in many ways included Leonardo da Vinci and his teacher Verrocchio, Botticelli, Filippino Lippi and Ghirlandaio.
 He also lavished money on the patronage of writers and scholars, bought a vast number of manuscripts and with him the Medici library grew immensely.

 10. He had an extravagant taste in pets.
 Apart from his love of horses, he fed his own horse Morello himself, he’s known to have kept exotic pets including a giraffe in his Villa in Poggio a Caiano, just outside Florence.
 A gift from a sultan, it was apparently was very tame and gentle.
 In his estate he also used to breed all sorts of animals including pigs, rabbits and peacocks.

 The death of Lorenzo the Magnificent

 Lorenzo suffered from gout, like many of his predecessors.
 By the end of his life he couldn’t walk and had to be carried around in a litter.
-He wanted to die in his Villa at Poggio a Caiano and there spend his last months surrounded by friends.
+He wanted to die in his Villa at Careggi, and there spend his last months surrounded by friends.